zammad/zammad-admin-documentation/manage-groups.rst

 - *Follow up possible*: configure what happens when a customer replies to a closed ticket:

   - *yes*: the ticket will be reopened.
-  - *do not reopen ticket but create new ticket*: the ticket will remain closed, and Zammad will instead put the customer's reply in a completely new ticket.
+  - *do not reopen ticket but create new ticket*: the ticket will remain closed, and Zammad will instead create a new ticket for the customer's reply.

-- *Assign follow ups*: configure whether a closed ticket that has been reopened due to a customer reply should remain assigned to the last agent:
+- *Assign follow ups*: configure whether a closed ticket that has been reopened due to a customer's reply should remain assigned to the last agent:

   - *yes*: the ticket will remain to the last agent who owned it.
   - *no*: Zammad will unassign the ticket.